AIHA University Webinar: Workplace Violence Primer and Update for the IH

 Member $99 | Nonmember $125 | Student $25

 Lack of control over workplace violence can have severe consequences.
-Employee injuries and fatalities affect not only the workers involved but have far-reaching consequences for businesses and society as a whole.
+Employee injuries and fatalities affect the workers involved and have far-reaching consequences for businesses and society.

 Industrial hygienists must be aware of these workplace hazards and understand their role in identifying and controlling them to protect workers.
 This webinar presents the major concepts and definitions from the Workplace Violence Primer and Guideline for Industrial Hygienists published by AIHA.